How to Make a PDF Accessible?

 Let’s look at the ten essential characteristics of an accessible PDF:

-Interactive form fields allow users who rely on assistive technology, such as screen readers or voice recognition software, to navigate through a document more easily by providing an interactive interface for completing forms.
-This type of feature makes form fields more interactive, allowing people with disabilities to feed information to the form fields more accurately. - Specified Document Language
+5. Interactive Form Fields Interactive form fields allow users who rely on assistive technology, such as screen readers or voice recognition software, to navigate through a document more easily by providing an interactive interface for completing forms.
+This type of feature makes form fields more interactive, allowing people with disabilities to feed information to the form fields more accurately.

-Document language can help improve text-to-speech functions by allowing them to pronounce words correctly based on their language.
-Further, it also helps users who use screen readers switch to their preferred language for accessibility. - Navigational Aids
+6. Specified Document Language Document language can help improve text-to-speech functions by allowing them to pronounce words correctly based on their language.
+Further, it also helps users who use screen readers switch to their preferred language for accessibility.

 How to Convert a Standard PDF Into an Accessible PDF?